AdobeDocs/marketo.en/help/marketo/product-docs/administration/additional-integrations/add-munchkin-tracking-code-to-your-website.md

 # Add Munchkin Tracking Code to Your Website {#add-munchkin-tracking-code-to-your-website}

 Marketo's custom JavaScript tracking code, called Munchkin, tracks all individuals who visit your website so you can react to their visits with automated marketing campaigns.
-Even anonymous visitors are tracked along with their IP addresses and other information. ** Without this tracking code, you will not be able to track visits or other activity on your website!**
+Even anonymous visitors are tracked along with their IP addresses and other information. **Without this tracking code, you will not be able to track visits or other activity on your website**!

 >[!PREREQUISITES]
 >